 Magnificent villa and gardens of a great statesman

-Tucked away in the Okazaki area of Kyoto , Murin-an is a charming garden built at the turn of the twentieth century by one of the most crucial figures in modern Japanese history.
+Tucked away in the Okazaki area of Kyoto , Murin-an is a charming garden built at the end of the 19th century by one of the most crucial figures in modern Japanese history.

-The statesman Yamagata Aritomo (1838-1922) built Murin-an as a retirement villa when Japan was pursuing a program of rapid modernization, and reveals his own taste for foreign architectural styles.
+The statesman Yamagata Aritomo (1838-1922) built Murinan Garden as a retirement villa when Japan was pursuing a program of rapid modernization, and reveals his own taste for foreign architectural styles.

 - Admire the scenery of the Higashiyama hills